Ensono/amido.github.io/docs/developer/java/patterns/java_mapstruct_mapping.md

 }
 ```

 In addition to this, some mapping utility functions are included.
-Some Stacks modules use a UUID as the external representation
+Some Ensono Stacks modules use a UUID as the external representation
 of an ID whereas internally it uses a String (for persistence).

 The mapping utility class is currently structured as follows.
 This has simple functions that MapStruct will use whenever